VrikkaDev/dpg_draws/README.md

    - `PUBLIC_KEY`: Replace this with the public key of your Discord bot.
 The public key is used for interactions with Discord's Interaction API.
    - `bot_activity_type`: The type of bot activity (1 for playing, 2 for streaming, 3 for listening, 4 for watching).
    - `bot_activity_text`: The text that will be displayed as the bot's activity status (e.g., "Minecraft").
-   - `link_minecraft_channel`: The ID of the Discord channel where players can link their Minecraft accounts.
-Replace this with the channel ID where you want users to send their Minecraft account names for linking.
    - `team_select_channel`: The ID of the Discord channel where players can select their teams.
 Replace this with the channel ID where you want team selection buttons to be displayed.

 3. Save the `.env` file after making the changes.